top of page

 Early in 1938 Father Helfrich came to the "Land of the Long Leaf Pine" seeking to regain health and stamina.
 Pinehurst was considered an excellent place where this could be done, and it proved a haven of rest during those first winter months in North Carolina, basking in the pure pine-scented air and the warmth of a Southern sun.
 He asked the Most Rev. Eugene J. McGuinness, Bishop of Raleigh, to permit him to take light work here to help fully recover lost energy.
 Consequently, Bishop McGuinness used him as a relief priest throughout the Diocese.
 This took him to Hamlet, West Asheville, Waynesville, Burlington, Greensboro, and Mt.
 Airy.
 In 1939 Bishop McGuinnes appointed him pastor of St. Paul's Church, Henderson.
 In Fall of 1940 Bishop McGuinness obtained excardination papers from the Diocese of Harrisburg and affiliated him officially with Raleigh.

 On January 23rd, 1942, Father Helfrich received a new appointment.
 By this appointment a new field of endeavor opened itself to him.
 This assignment at the time was considered very important and very difficult.
 The Diocese of Raleigh had recently acquired new possessions and new territory which for many years the Benedictine Fathers of Belmont Abbey maintained and operated.
 It was to one of these newly adopted parishes, the Sacred Heart parish in Salisbury, that Father Hefrich was appointed.
 A building program had not been fully completed when the new pastor arrived February 1st.
 That parish was burdened with debts and mountains of difficulties both of which Father Cletus had to surmount.
 But these did not disturb him.
 He was used to such assignments.
 All his life he had difficult appointments.
-This new congregations, with is Mission at Kannapolis, number approximately two hundred and fifty souls.
+This new congregations, with its Mission at Kannapolis, numbered approximately two hundred and fifty souls.
 Every last one of them, including every citizen of Salisbury, mourned the departure of their beloved pastor, Father William Regnat, O.S.B. who served them with a spirit of fidelity and liberality, with sincerity and friendliness, for twenty years during which time he had weaned his way into the hearts and lives of all.
-A canonical installation ceremony, officially inducting the new pastor, was help February 10th, by the Rt.
+A canonical installation ceremony, officially inducting the new pastor, was held February 10th, by the Rt.
 Rev. Arthur Freeman, Vicar General.

 REv. Cletus Helfrich age 14.png